yard

 In-ground gardens on heavier soil hold onto nutrients longer, especially if you mulch and mix in compost every year.

-• fiber_manual_recordContainers: Feed small pots every 2–3 weeks with diluted liquid fertilizer once potted basil plants and other herbs start growing fast.
+• fiber_manual_recordContainers: Feed small pots every 2–3 weeks with diluted liquid fertilizer once potted basil and other herbs start growing fast.

 • fiber_manual_recordLarge patio tubs: Use slow-release granules at planting, then boost every 4–6 weeks for flowers and dwarf tomato vines.